voxpupuli/puppet-consul/README.md

   ],
 }
 ```
-Here is an exmaple to automatically create a policy and acl for each host.
+Here is an example to automatically create a policy and token for each host.
 For development environments `acl_api_token` can be the bootstrap token.
 For production it should be a dedicated token with access to write/read from the acls.

 ```
   # Crate ACL policy that allows nodes to update themselves and read others